-The Plan provides certain options for treatment, which holders of Fractional Interest Claims may elect ("Elections").
-Each holder of a Fractional Interest Claim may elect to become a Continuing Holder, an Assigning Holder or a Former Holder.
-These Elections are described more fully in section V(B)(4) of this Disclosure Statement, which you should read.
+The Plan provides certain options to holders of Fractional Interest Claims (referred to in this Disclosure Statement and the Plan as "Elections").
+Each holder of a Fractional Interest Claim may make an Election for each Fractional Interest Claim it holds.
+The three available Elections are to become a Continuing Holder, an Assigning Holder or a Former Holder.
+These Elections are described more fully in section VI(B)(4) of this Disclosure Statement, which you should read.
 In summary:

-- Electing to become a Continuing Holder means that you will be deemed the owner of the Fractional Interests purchased through your investment in Life Partners (including IRA Holders who make this Election).
-You will be required to pay all premiums and servicing fees as and when due, and if you fail to make any such payments, your Fractional Interests will be abandoned to the Policy Fund and you will have no further rights of any kind. - Electing to become an Assigning Holder means that you will assign all of your rights and Claims acquired through your investment in Life Partners to the Policy Fund an investment limited partnership in exchange for a pro rata limited partnership interest in the Policy Fund.
-You will not be responsible for making any further premium payments or paying any future servicing fees, and you will share in the maturities paid on all Fractional Interests held by the Policy Fund, subject to reserves for operating capital. - Electing to become a Former Holder means that you will be deemed to have rescinded your investment in Life Partners, and all of your Claims and interests acquired through your investment in Life Partners will be contributed to the Policy Fund.
+• Electing to become a Continuing Holder for Fractional Interests means that you will be deemed the owner of such Fractional Interests purchased through your investment in Life Partners (including IRA Holders who make this Election).
+You will be required to pay all premiums and servicing fees as and when due, and if you fail to make any such payments, the applicable Fractional Interests will be abandoned to the Policy Fund.
+As a penalty for your default, the interest you receive in the Policy Fund for your Defaulted Fractional Interests will be equal 50% of what you would have received had you elected to be an Assigning Holder for the Fractional Interests in the first place.
+If you are an IRA Holder, before making the Continuing H Election, please read Section IX.B.2.a for an explanation of potentially significant negative tax implication.

+- Electing to become an Assigning Holder for Fractional Interests means that you will assign the chosen Claims and Fractional Interests to the Policy Fund an investment limited partnership in exchange for a pro rata limited partnership interest in the Policy Fund.
+You will not be responsible for making any further premium payments or paying any future servicing fees for these Assigned Fractional Interests, and you will share in the maturities paid on all Fractional Interests held by the Policy Fund, subject to reserves for operating capital. - Electing to become a Former Holder for Fractional Interests means that you will be deemed to have rescinded your investment in Life Partners for these Fractional Interests, and the applicable Claims and interests acquired through your investment in Life Partners will be contributed to the Policy Fund.
 You will then become a beneficiary of the Litigation Trust and be entitled to receive a pro rata share of recoveries from litigation against third parties.